renproject/swapperd/docs/src/source/index.html.md

 During installing, you will need to choose a `username` and `password`.
 These will be required when interacting with the authenticated HTTP endpoints exposed by Swapperd.

-A `mneumonic` will be generated and printed to the terminal.
-Swapperd uses this `mneumonic`, with your `username` and `password`, to generate its Bitcoin and Ethereum private keys on-demand.
+A `mnemonic` will be generated and printed to the terminal.
+Swapperd uses this `mnemonic`, with your `username` and `password`, to generate its Bitcoin and Ethereum private keys on-demand.

 <aside class="success">
 Swapperd nevers stores private keys to persistent storage.
 The `password` will be temporarily stored to persistent storage until the associated atomic swap has completed.